petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 ---
 # Monosynaptic connections tutorial (draft)
 {: .no_toc}
 This tutorial will guide you through the manual curation process of the monosynaptic connections.
+Monosynaptic connections are determined in the pipeline.
+You can visualize the connections and perform manual curation directly in the graphical interface well.

 There are a few principles you have to follow when doing the manual curation:
 1. The synaptic peak should occur with about 2ms delay.